-Glyn •
+Glyn

 Stop Press Good news.
 I have just discovered that Andrew Lowe, sided by Keith Mariner, will be able to Produce a DA7C car badge for us in cast aluminium.
 The material will come from melted down old A7 castings and the price will be reasonable.